Azure/azure-sdk-for-cpp/sdk/attestation/azure-security-attestation/README.md

     .buildClient();
 ```

-### Retrieve current attestation policy for OpenEnclave
+#### Retrieve current attestation policy for OpenEnclave

-Use the `getAttestationPolicy` API to retrieve the current attestation policy for a given TEE.
+Use the `GetAttestationPolicy` API to retrieve the current attestation policy for a given TEE.

 ```java readme-sample-getCurrentPolicy
 String currentPolicy = client.getAttestationPolicy(AttestationType.OPEN_ENCLAVE);
 System.out.printf("Current policy for OpenEnclave is: %s\n", currentPolicy);
 ```

-### Set unsigned attestation policy (AAD clients only)
+#### Set unsigned attestation policy (AAD clients only)

 When an attestation instance is in AAD mode, the caller can use a convenience method to set an unsigned attestation
 policy on the instance.